gencere757/ARDA-GENCER-DSA210-TERM-PROJECT/README.md

 ---

-## Brief Procedure / What I Did in the Code
+## Brief Procedure / What Was Done In The Code

 ### 1. Data Preparation